 In May 2016, the Food and Drug Administration announced new rules that bring the electronic cigarette industry under stringent rules and regulations that threaten its existence.
 Unless legislation is passed to stop the rules from becoming enacted, the FDA stands to put thousands of businesses under.
 Many small businesses that employ locals will have to close because they won’t be able to afford the cost of getting their products past regulatory approval.
-And because the industry is considered high-risk in the merchant services category, there’s an adverse economic effect on providers of high-risk merchant accounts.
+And because the industry is considered high-risk in the velocity merchant services e-commerce category, there’s an adverse economic effect on providers of high-risk merchant accounts.
 For now, the future of the industry is up in the air, as it remains to be seen what legal or legislative actions might be mounted to push back against the FDA.

 One of the official reasons behind the regulations is underage smoking.
 There are reports of an uptick in teens smoking of around 16 percent via the use of e-cigarettes.
 What’s not discussed is whether the teens would have found their way to traditional tobacco cigarettes instead of e-cigarettes.
 But because the FDA has a history of working against teen smoking, it’s aiming at the e-cigarette industry to make it harder for teens to obtain vaping devices and “vape juices,” nicotine-containing liquids used to fill e-cigarettes.

 Another reason is that there is simply no regulation of the products currently on the market.
 Devices and juice alike have no regulatory oversight of their manufacture.
 The FDA wants equipment manufacturers to apply for approval as if their products are medical devices.
 It’s possible that device manufacturers will leave the U.S. market entirely rather than pay upwards of a million dollars to get their devices approved.